 As discussed in the citywide analysis, the majority of Selma's population identifies with census-defined racial groups other than "white, non-Hispanic."
 The predominant population citywide is Hispanic.
-As shown in Figure 1O-27, Percentage of Unit Capacity by Percentage of Residents Non-White, just under one quarter of lower-income unit capacity in the RHNA inventory, 21.0 percent of unit capacity, is in the census tract with the lowest percentage of residents that identify as non-White.
+As shown in Figure 1O-27, Percentage of Unit Capacity by Percentage of Residents Non-White, more-just under than-one quarter of lower-income unit capacity in the RHNA inventory, 29.621.0 percent of unit capacity, is in the census tract with the lowest percentage of residents that identify as non-White.
 This will help to avoid over-concentrating lower-income housing in areas with high percentages of non-White communities.
-Additionally, 36.5 percent of moderate-income unit capacity and 16.1 percent of above moderate-income unit capacity were in this area.
-In the inverse, over half of the RHNA inventory's unit capacity across all income levels (67.2 percent) was identified in the two census tracts where over 90 percent of residents identify as non-White, including 68.4 percent of above moderate-income unit capacity, 63.5 percent of moderate-income unit capacity, and 65.6 percent of lower-income unit capacity.
-It is estimated that this mix of unit capacity in these areas will establish more income-integrated communities without overconcentrating areas with the highest percentage of non-White residents with a high percentage of lowerincome unit development.
+Additionally, 26.436.5 percent of moderate-income unit capacity and 16.916.1 percent of above moderate-income unit capacity were in this area.
+In the inverse, over half of the RHNA inventory's unit capacity across all income levels (65.567.2 percent) was identified in the two census tracts where over 90 percent of residents identify as non-White, including 66.368.4 percent of above moderate-income unit capacity, 63.571.2 percent of moderate-income unit capacity, and 61.565.6 percent of lower-income unit capacity.
+It is estimated that this mix of unit capacity in these areas will establish more income-integrated communities without over-concentrating areas with the highest percentage of non-White residents with a high percentage of lower-income unit development.